eldoriarpg/EMMI/README.md

 With EMMI it's pretty easy:\
 `You need help?
 Click [runcmd={/help}]here[/runcmd]`\
 Pretty easy right?
 Just implement the EMMI to JSON converter in your plugin and send the received chat via tellraw to the player.
 That's all the magic.

+## Implementation

+That sounds nice, but how difficult is the implementation?

+### Basic Implementation

+The basic implementation is pretty easy and self explaining:\
+`String myTellrawMessage = new JsonConverter(myEmmiMessage).toString();`\
+Yes thats all.
+I think this is pretty easy.

 ## Marker
 EMMI uses a marker system to format text. \